Finally, professional org charts done right.

 - Scenario — switch between Current and any saved scenarios.

-- Compare (Pro) — pin extra scenarios or leaders as side-by-side columns.
+- Compare — pin extra scenarios or leaders as side-by-side columns.
 Drag chips to reorder.

-- Hierarchy — Total Employees, Avg Span, Total Comp, Mgmt Layers, Mgmt Ratio, Scenario Changes.
+- Manager — Total Employees, Avg Span, Total Comp, Mgmt Layers, Mgmt Ratio, Scenario Changes.

-- Succession — Bench Strength, Critical Coverage, Ready Now, No Successors, Readiness Mix, Duplicate Alert.
+- Succession — Bench Strength, Critical Coverage, Ready Now, No Successors, Readiness Mix, Single Points of Failure.

 - Depth — limits metrics to N layers below the leader.

-- Click any card to open a drilldown with charts, filters, and the employee list.
-Each drilldown has an Export button.
+- Cards show your target and a vs-goal indicator once you set one.
+Click any card to open a drilldown with charts, filters, and the employee list — each has an Export button.

 Org Chart

-- View — Hierarchy or Succession.
+- View — Manager, Department, or Succession.
 Independent from the metrics view.

 - Depth — how many layers to show.

-- Card Fields (Pro) — pick which columns appear on each card.
+- Card Fields — pick which columns appear on each card.

 - Zoom — fit, +, −, reset.